alysivji/notes/software-engineering/head_first_design_patterns.md

 - Defines a familiy of algorithms, encapsulates each one, and makes them interchangeable.
 - Lets the algorithm vary independently from clients that use it.
+- offers clients a choice of algorithm implementation through object composition

 ### Observer Pattern